Kamenický Šenov: Sights

 The historic town centre is well preserved and is protected as an urban monument zone.
 It consists of a medieval road network and large burgher houses from the turn of the 18th and 19th centuries.
 The main landmark of the town centre is the Church of the Birth of Saint John the Baptist.
 It is a Baroque building, built in 1715–1718.

 The history of glass making in the town is presented in Glass Museum Kamenický Šenov.
 It is located in a historic house, built around 1770.

 Panská skála is a national nature monument and a symbol of the town.
-It is a basalt rock, locally known as the "stone organ pipes".
+It is a basalt rock, nicknamed "stone organ pipes".
 It is the most visited geological formation in the Czech Republic.